 mantle-tutorial

-Bridging ERC-20 tokens with the Mantleio SDK
+Bridging ERC-20 tokens with the Mantle SDK

 This tutorial teaches you how to use the Mantlenetwork SDK to transfer ERC-20 tokens between Layer 1 and Layer 2.
 While you could use the bridge contracts directly